The Coalition for Seniors’ and Nursing Home

 IX General Membership

-Persons or organizations that endorse the goals and purposes of The Coalition for Seniors’ and Nursing Home Residents’ Rights are eligible for membership.
+Organizations that endorse the goals and purposes of The Coalition for Seniors’ and Nursing Home Residents’ Rights are eligible for membership.
+Individual members (friends of the Coalition) are eligible to join the Coalition.

 X Annual Meeting

-(b)The reviewed financial reports for the last fiscal year (October 1 – September 30) will be presented;
+(b)The reviewed financial reports for the last fiscal year (January – December plus year to date) will be presented.

 XI Amendments